aalexeeva/summer_school/XSOLLA Getting started en.md

 ---- | --- | --------
-string|friends_list|Identifier that determines the type of friend list request. user|string|Unique identifier of the user who makes a purchase to a friend. query|string|the Name or ID of the other.
+string|friends_list|Identifier that determines the type of friend list request. user|string|Unique identifier of the user who makes a purchase to a friend. query|string|The Name or ID of the other.
 Can pass part of a friend's name or ID. limit|string|Limit the number of elements on the page.
-Obligatory. offset|integer|Number of the element, c of which is displayed on the page (numbering is from 0). sign|string|the String for the signature is formed as follows:<ul><li>notification_type + parameter values sorted by key in alphabetical order + secret_key</li><li>the Second step is to apply SHA-1 cryptographic hash function to the resulting string in the first step.</li></ul>
+Mandatory. offset|integer|Number of the element, c of which is displayed on the page (numbering is from 0). sign|string|The String for the signature is formed as follows:<ul><li>notification_type + parameter values sorted by key in alphabetical order + secret_key</li><li>the Second step is to apply SHA-1 cryptographic hash function to the resulting string in the first step.</li></ul>

 Examples of getting a list of friends: